The Church of Jesus Christ of Latter-day Saints in Alaska: History

-In 1981, special Church buildings designed for the Arctic weather were built.
+In 1981, special church buildings designed for the Arctic weather were built.

 One of the first smaller LDS Church temples was built in Anchorage in 1999.
 In 2016, the Alaska Bush Branch was formed with approximately 200 members from 36 families, and they meet Sunday mornings over the phone.

 In January 2023, the church announced plans to rebuild the Anchorage Alaska Temple.
-This new building would be approximately 30,000 square feet, an increase from the 11,930 square foot temple that existed at the time of the announcement.
+The new building would be approximately 30,000 square feet, an increase from the existing 11,930 square foot temple.

 Borough Statistics

 List of LDS Church adherents in each county as of 2010 according to the Association of Religion Data Archives:

 Stakes

-As of February 2023, there were 9 stakes in Alaska.
+As of May 2025, there were 9 stakes in Alaska.
 A branch in Whitehorse, Yukon is part of the Juneau Alaska Stake.

 Missions

 The first two missionaries arrived in Juneau in 1913 where they worked for a few weeks.
-The next missionaries, Elders Heber J. Meeks, Alvin Englestead, James Judd, and Lowell T. Plowman arrived in Alaska in 1928, under the direction of President William R. Sloan of the Northwestern States Mission.
-From then on, there have been missionaries in Alaska.
+The next missionaries, Heber J. Meeks, Alvin Englestead, James Judd, and Lowell T. Plowman arrived in Alaska in 1928, under the direction of William R. Sloan of the Northwestern States Mission.
+There have continued to be missionaries in Alaska since then.

 Alaska has been part of several missions.
 Alaska was part of the Northwestern States until 1941, when the Western Canadian was organized.
 In 1960, the Alaska-Canadian Mission was organized.
 It was renamed the Alaska-British Columbia Mission in 1970.
 On October 15, 1974, the Alaska Anchorage Mission was organized - being the first mission to be based in the state.